smartdevicelink/sdl_evolution/proposals/NNNN-Clarification-of-SDL-App-Icon-display-sequence-and-display-order.md

 ## Potential downsides

-The existing sort process is left as it is.
-Furthermore, as process/ List related to Sort is added, SDL Core is affected.
-Also, since the priority information of AppHMIType is stored, policy table is affected, too.
-However, I believe their change are minor version change because there are no changes in RPC and parameters.
+The existing sorting process is left as it is.
+Furthermore, as processes/lists related to sorting are added, SDL Core is affected.
+Also, since the priority information of `AppHMIType` is stored, the policy server is affected, too.
+However, I believe their changes are minor version changes because there are no changes in RPC and parameters.

 ## Impact on existing code